Tech Blog

 • front display showing "LI OP"

 If you have a model refrigerator without a thermal switch, meaning there are no wires connected to the LIMIT IN and LIMIT OUT, you should have a small jumper wire going across that terminal.
 For those individuals, we recommend paying attention to how level you are when you camp.
-Cooling unit failures are caused from overheating which is often times just a result of accidentally running it off-level.
+Cooling unit failures are caused from overheating which is often times just a result of accidentally running it off-level for extended periods of time.

 Norcold Parts by Model Number (<click)